i-akhmadullin/brackets-csscomb/README.md

 Compatible with Sprint 22 and above

-Sorts css files with CSScomb
+Sorts css files with csscomb.js

 Usage